 “Today we’re starting a new section that begins with magnetism before moving into electromagnetism.”
-After saying this to us, he pulls out a huge horseshoe magnet and allows it to drop onto his lecture desk with a loud THUMP.
+After saying this to us, he pulled out a huge horseshoe magnet and dropped it onto his desk with a loud THUMP.
 We all jump some at the sound.
 He then demonstrates how some materials are attracted to the magnet while others weren’t.

 He then pulls out a smaller bar magnet to demonstrate the magnetic field with iron filings.
-We’d all seen that dozens of times before, but he wanted to make a point.
+We’d all seen this dozens of times before, but he wanted to make a point.

 “Does anyone know where we might find the biggest magnet in the whole world?
 Ah- Joyce, what do you think?”

-Joyce was one of our brainy-acks.
+Joyce was one of our brainiacs.
 “The world itself is the biggest magnet in the world.“

 “Correct! and here’s a chart that illustrates how the globe of earth is much like a bar magnet in how the magnetic lines of flux flow from the south pole to the north.”

-We also had a few smart alecs in the class who could not resist a possible chance to embarrass Mr. Webster.
-With his hand raised, one interrupts “I’m confused.”
-He gets out of his seat and walks to the front of the room and stands behind the large horseshoe magnet and picks up an iron rod and a wooden dowel.
+I’d learned early on that Mr Webster was tolerant of some smart alec stunts even if they risked embarrassing him.
+With my hand raised, I interrupt, “I’m confused.
+I get out of my seat and walk to the front of the room and stands behind the large horseshoe magnet and picks up an iron rod and a woodend dowel he’d just been using.
 “You said that some materials are not affected by magnetism.”
-He lowers both until the huge magnet snaps the iron rod down with a loud CRACK.
-He then moves the wooden rod back and forth – demonstrating again how the wood is unaffected.
+I lower both until the huge magnet snaps the iron rod down with a loud CRACK.
+I then move the wooden rod back and forth – demonstrating again how the wood is unaffected.

 “Yes, that’s all correct, so what’s the confusion?”

-“I think the wood IS affected by the magnet, but this one isn’t big enough…” he straightens out his arm to one side and drops the wood rod, which falls to the ground. “because the biggest magnet in the world affects it just fine.”
+“I think the wood IS affected by the magnet, but this one isn’t big enough…” I straighten out my arm to one side and drop the wood rod, which falls to the ground. “because the biggest magnet in the world affects it just fine.”

-Smart alec, returns to his seat under the playful glare of Mr. Webster and a growing wave of student snickering.
+I return to my seat under the playful glare of Mr. Webster and a growing wave of student snickering.
 “Mr. Wilson,” he carefully says, “that was gravity.”